Seppli11/ZHAW-Summary/summaries/23FS/MLDM/Machine Learning/Fragen.md

 ![image-20230601124133202](res/Fragen/image-20230601124133202.png)

-For linear regression: How can gradient descent with multi variant data be solved with matrices? ()
+For linear regression: How can gradient descent with multi variant data be solved with matrices? (linear regression/p.26)

 For linear regression: Does the mini-batch gradient descent $n$ ***random*** samples or always the same $n$ samples?